On the Anderson-Badawi $\omega_{R[X]}(I[X])=\omega_R(I)$ conjecture: Anderson-Badawi conjecture

 \end{enumerate}

 \end{corollary}

 \begin{remark}

 Recall that Anderson and Badawi conjectured that the two concepts of $n$-absorbing ideal and strongly $n$-absorbing ideal are equivalent (\cite[Conjecture 1]{AB}).
 In \cite{DP}, A. Y. Darani and E. R. Puczy{\l}owski show that this conjecture holds for rings whose additive group is torsion-free.
 On the other hand, if $R$ is a ring such that every $n$-absorbing ideal of $R$ is strongly $n$-absorbing and $B$ is a faithfully flat Gaussian $R$-algebra, then a proof similar to the proof of Theorem \ref{ABconjecture} shows that $\omega_B(IB) = \omega_R(I)$.
-So we have the following: If $R$ is a Gaussian ring and its additive group is torsion-free, then $\omega_{R[X]}(I[X])=\omega_R(I)$ for every ideal $I$ of $R$.
+So we have the following result: